 • Does my spouse have to be there if I am filing a joint return?

+Both spouses have to be present to sign the return either together or individually.
 If you have a valid power of attorney giving you permission to complete tax returns for your spouse, your spouse does not need to be present with you.

 • Do you prepare amendments to previous year’s taxes?